DYCI2/Somax2/README.md

 * Max 8
 * (Python 3.9 or later -- only needed for manual installation)

+**KNOWN ISSUE for Mac Os 13 Ventura: the Somax Server will give you a terminal error when you try to start it. ** **To solve it, see this [post on the Ircam Forum](https://discussion.forum.ircam.fr/t/mac-os-ventura-issue/44698)**

 **Note: It's currently not possible to run Somax natively on M1 machines: if you're using a M1 Mac, make sure to [run Max under Rosetta](https://docs.cycling74.com/max8/vignettes/apple_arm64)**

 ## Installation